bechardj/lc-tool/README.md

 Zooming into the web page is **not** known to cause issues at the moment, but if you do this please check the image crops to double check nothing funny has happened with the combination of your machine + web browser.

 Currently, only the Letter Capture process involves any processing on the backend.
 The other 2 modes are there for future potential functionality.
 Also note the ImageJob file contains a map called fields.
 This should let us add info to the JSON without breaking parsing in the future.

+## Future Development
+These are things I'd like to eventually add, in no particular order.
+* Resizable/Responsive canvas- currently, the canvas takes up the size of the image.
+For simplicity sake, this is the easiest approach with the smallest risk of causing bugs with the capture process
+* Per-Word and Per-Line capture
+* Pagination/Document Management
+* User preferences
+* Render images from URL instead of API call
+* JS optimization (currently mostly vanilla JS and jQuery, with room for improvement)
+* Multiple users off of single instance of app

 ## Building From Source
 This project needs to be built with `maven`.
 Best to get Maven from your package manager.